 Banská Štiavnica

 Banská Štiavnica is home to a small population of about 10,000 people.
-It benefits them and visitors for its unique location and architecture.
+It benefits them and visitors of its unique location and architecture.
 The town is in the middle of a caldera from a collapsed ancient volcano.
-It became wealthy thanks to the gold and silver mines that surround the area.
+It became wealthy thanks to the gold and silver mines that surrounded the area.
 Banská Štiavnica is one of the country’s UNESCO sites.
 It has unique technical monuments and a lot of buildings of historic significance.

 If you are fascinated by history and want to explore it further, visit the beautiful Calvary.
 The Old and New Castle are two other attractions that you shouldn’t miss.
 An interesting fact is that Banská Štiavnica used to be a mining centre in Slovakia.
 Visitors and locals can go to see the open-air mining museum.
 It offers long, beautiful underground walks in 17th-century dating mines.

-During the warmer seasons visitors can swim in any of the artificial reservoirs.
+During the warmer seasons, visitors can swim in any of the artificial reservoirs.
 These are used to supply the mining industry.
 The renovated city centre is a great spot to spend your time in the summer.
 There you will find a diversity of pubs, restaurants, and cafes with traditional folklore live music.

 Trnava